 I’m sitting outside a small restaurant in Baroliche, an outdoorsy city in Patagonia that has recently become a tourist destination of sorts due to the diverse varieties of adventure trips and medium-end food that has become available since the economic downturn Argentina has experienced these past few decades.

-The table I’ve occupied is standard-issue: circular, large umbrella to block any potential rain, and 4 chairs as sentries, 1 to each side.
+The table I’ve occupied is standard-issue: circular, large umbrella to block any potential rain, and four chairs as sentries, one to each side.

 It doesn’t take long.